Mynydd Epynt: Later history

 The modern community of Mynydd Epynt was active from at least the Medieval period, with archaeological surveys detailing preserved field systems, undisturbed by modern farming methods.

 The importance of the area's trackways is evidenced by the four droving inns that were established on the northern side of Mynydd Epynt (The Griffin Inn, Tafarn y Mynydd, Spite Inn and The Drover's Arms).
 Following the Ministry of Defence's acquisition in 1940, the Drover's Arms became an important landmark within the Sennybridge Training Area (SENTA).
 The inn's exterior was restored in the 1990s despite its continued use in active military training.

 The inns were part of an active Welsh-speaking community, with a school, church, and numerous chapels holding regular cultural events such as Eisteddfodau and Gymanfa Ganu.
 A noted custom of the community was to lay out a white sheet whenever a family was in need of help; this would act as a signal to the rest of the community, who would make their way to the house and offer their assistance.

 Military acquisition

-The Ministry of Defence listed a number of properties in the area for a potential acquisition as early as the First World War.
-The people of Mynydd Epynt remained unaware of these plans until September 1939 when an army officer, struggling with Welsh orthography, asked children at the local school to identify and locate fifty-two homes.
-By December, each of these households had received a notice to vacate their property before the end of April.
-The letter stressed the importance of the area to the war effort and that they would be compensated for their losses.

-A number of Welsh MPs and leading figures spoke out against the acquisition.
-However, this opposition was largely dismissed at the time as against the war effort or part of a wider anti-British sentiment.
-As the evictions took place during the lambing season, some farmers were granted a short extension, but all of the evictions had been completed by June 1940.
-In total, four hundred people were ejected and the army seized an area of 30,000 acres.
-The area now forms the core of the Sennybridge Training Area (SENTA), one of the largest military training zones in the UK.